Expat Exchange

 What is the weather like in The Netherlands?

 "The Netherlands has a temperate maritime climate, with cool summers and mild winters.
 The weather is generally mild and changeable, with plenty of rain throughout the year.
 The temperature rarely drops below freezing in winter, and snow is rare.
 Spring and autumn are usually mild and pleasant, with occasional showers.
-Summers are generally warm and sunny, with occasional showers," said one expat.
+Summers are generally warm and sunny, with occasional showers," remarked one expat living in Netherlands.

 Are there good restaurants in The Netherlands?